JohnZhaoXiaoHu/asp.net-core-2.0-web-api-boilerplate/README.md

-# A real project using asp.net core 2.0 web (api) and identity server 4.
+# An asp.net core 2.0 web api boilerplate using identity server 4
-## And also an asp.net core 2.0 web api boilerplate
 You need to setup these environment variables:
 * **MLH:AuthorizationServer:ServerBase**, this is the authorization server base. such as http://localhost:5000.
 * **MLH:AuthorizationServer:SigningCredentialCertificatePath**, this is the authorization server certificate path. such as "E:/xxx.pfx".
 * **MLH:AuthorizationServer:SigningCredentialCertificatePassword**, this is the authorization server certificate password. such as "12345678"